arp242/arp242.net/_posts/source-code-shame.md

 > in public.
 I remember clearly adding or editing many of these sections, then
 > saying to myself "I can't write this," and fixing the code instead.

-Eric S. Raymond made [similar observations in The Art of Unix Programming](/the-art-of-unix-programming/#a981686791):

-> Unix manual pages traditionally have a section called BUGS.
-In other cultures,
-> technical writers try to make the product look good by omitting and skating
-> over known bugs.
-In the Unix culture, peers describe the known shortcomings of
-> their software to each other in unsparing detail, and users consider a short
-> but informative BUGS section to be an encouraging sign of quality work.
-> Commercial Unix distributions that have broken this convention, either by
-> suppressing the BUGS section or euphemizing it to a softer tag like
-> LIMITATIONS or ISSUES or APPLICATION USAGE, have invariably fallen into
-> decline.

 A public issue tracker is the modern variant of maintaining a BUGS section in the man page.